Lucas-Ribeiro-Lima/Lucas/README.md

 # Lucas Ribeiro 🥷🏼

 👋 Greetings!
-I'm [Lucas Ribeiro Lima], a 23-year-old Software Engineering enthusiast with a flair for crafting seamless and engaging user experiences.
+I'm Lucas Ribeiro Lima, a 23-year-old Software Engineering enthusiast with a flair for crafting seamless and engaging user experiences.
 Currently navigating the Information Technology landscape, I specialize in frontend technologies such as React, Next.js, and TypeScript.

 🚀 Here's a glimpse of what I bring to the coding table: